Most kids love reading funny books. Add in the graphic novel format, and you get a winning combination of funny graphic novels!

 Ham Helsing Vampire Hunter by Rich Moyer

-If you like adventure, potty humor, surprising plot twists, and quirky characters, then do not miss this entertaining story with heart and humor.
+If you like adventure, potty humor, surprising plot twists, and quirky characters, you’ll love this entertaining story with heart and humor.
 And instead of vampire hunting, the hunter and vampire team up to fight the evil spider-woman who has been terrorizing the town, becoming friends instead of enemies.
 And the ending?
 Perfection!

 Barb The Last Berzerker by Dan & Jason